£25 Find Cheap Flights from Dublin to Poland

 • What is the cheapest time of day to fly to Poland?

-Top 3 airlines serving from Dublin to Poland
+Reviews of the top 3 airlines flying from Dublin to Poland

 Need help choosing which airline to fly with from Dublin to Poland?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.